simul/simul.github.io/ref/simul/sky/skykeyframer.md

 <a name="GetLightingState"></a>
 ### simul::sky::LightingState  const & GetLightingState()
 Get the per-frame cached lighting state
-<a name="GetMultiplier"></a>
-### float GetMultiplier(double t)
-Get the calculated multiplication factor for outputs.
-SunIrradiance is multiplied by this value to calculate sky colours.
-Divide local irradiances by this value to get the value in physical units.
-Divide radiances (i.e. rendered colours) by this value to get the radiance in physical units.
 <a name="GetNextModifiableKeyframe"></a>
 ### simul::sky::SkyKeyframe * GetNextModifiableKeyframe()
 The next keyframe not partially built or being used.
 This keyframe's properties can be modified without any pause or rebuild.